newatoms/guides/start-using-polymer/readme.md

 Another way of communication between elements is [events](https://www.polymer-project.org/1.0/docs/devguide/events.html).
 You can let polymer fire an event when something happens, e.g. a user presses a button.
 The event contains information of the event itself and information you send with it (array, object, string, etc.).

-### There are three distinct 'languages' in Polymer
+### There are three distinct 'languages' in web development so, also in  Polymer

 A polymer element consists of three languages: [HTML](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Introduction), [CSS](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_started) and [javascript](https://developer.mozilla.org/en-US/Learn/JavaScript).
 HTML is for structure, CSS is for styling and javascript is for logic.
 Each one has it's own language and rules.
-The order we use is first css, then html and js at the end. ```<Style>``` indicates CSS and ```<script>``` is javascript.
+The order we use is first CSS, then HTML and js at the end. ```<Style>``` indicates CSS and ```<script>``` is javascript.

-> Note that some standard implementations of html/css/javascript are not valid in Polymer ❗️ This makes finding (valid) help online somewhat more difficult.
+> Note that some standard implementations of HTML/CSS/javascript are not valid in Polymer ❗️ This makes finding (valid) help online somewhat more difficult.
 Polymer has been updated as well, rendering some answers to earlier questions false 🚫.
 Use the filter date function on Google to limit search results to +-4 months.

 ### So now what...?